Hud (prophet): Calamity upon ʿĀd

 The King Saud University from The Kingdom of Saudi Arabia stated the interpretation from Al-Tabari of Quran were narrated about the disaster which caused the extinction of ʿĀd.
-Wahbah al-Zuhayli, Salih bin Abdullah al Humaid, Imam of Grand Mosque of Mecca, along with the officials of Ministry of Islamic Affairs, Dawah and Guidance also agreed the verse were speaking about the punishment from God towards ʿĀd peoples.
+Wahbah al-Zuhayli, Salih bin Abdullah al Humaid, Imam of the Masjid al-Haram, along with the officials of the Ministry of Islamic Affairs, Dawah, and Guidance also agreed the verse were speaking about the punishment from God towards ʿĀd peoples.

-Meanwhile, another Quran verse that describe further the characteristic of winds that bear calamity were Adh-Dhariyat:

-And in ˹the story of˺ ’Âd ˹was another lesson,˺ when We sent against them the devastating wind.
+Meanwhile, another Quran verse that describes further the characteristics of winds that bear calamity was in surat adh-Dhariyat: "And in ˹the story of˺ ’Âd ˹was another lesson,˺ when We sent against them the devastating wind."